 For years Peanut Noodles has been a crowd favorite, usually ranking just below the world famous Beans & Rice.
 This backpacking dinner recipe goes on every single guided trip and on most personal trips, especially if I have a prepared batch of sauce already in the fridge.

 The sauce has gone through several iterations, getting better each time.
-It’s worthy of at-home use — we keep a bottle of it in the fridge as a quick-dinner option, usually pairing it with a blackened chicken breast.
+It’s actually worthy of at-home use — we usually pair it with a blackened chicken breast.

 This video is helpful, but note that the recipe has been updated.

 - Caloric density: 141 calories/ounce

 If you have a gluten sensitivity, swap the Top Ramen for Millet and Brown Rice Ramen from Lotus Foods.

 Cashews are not critical, but they improve flavor and texture.
 They can be substituted for raisins or crushed peanuts.
 Or, use more than one.

 Since we first developed this recipe, the sauce has become more involved, now with eight ingredients.
 The effort is more easily justified by making a large batch, like for a group, a long solo hike, or mixed field/home use.
 If you need to simplify it (at the expense of flavor), the most critical ingredients are:

 - Peanut butter